sanjanachin/polygraph-ui/README.md

 ## Polygraph Project Goals
 Our project is a website where users can input text (such as facts or news) and check it for accuracy.
 We will fine tune a GPT-3 model to evaluate the accuracy of inputted text, and provide users with an evaluation of whether their text is accurate or not, along with an explanation of why.
 Our workflow will look something like this: a user logs in to the fact checker website using their credentials.
 Once they log in, they see a text box where they can input text and receive an evaluation of its accuracy.
 They can also view their history (which is their previously inputted text along with the corresponding evaluations).

+## User Guidelines
+### Setup
+If you're using a version of this project that is hosted by someone else, skip this section.
+If you don't have access to an existing host, see [here](#setup-1) and [here](#starting-a-development-server) for instructions on setting up a development server.

+### Usage
+1. Navigate to the correct address in your web browser.
+2. Type or copy-paste any statements that you want evaluated for misinformation in the text field labelled 'Start typing, or copy and paste your document here.'
+3. Click the button to the bottom right of the text field labelled 'Submit.'
+4. Wait a few seconds, then look for an evaluation (misinformation/not misinformation) above the text field.

 ### Features
 1. User accounts.
 Users will be able to create accounts with which they can use to gain access to our website fact checker.